dailystudio/devbricksx-android/devbricksx-kotlin-annotations/README.md

-# Devbricks X Kotlin Annoations
+# Devbricks X Kotlin Annotations
 This library provides annotations that simplify your development work with **ViewModel**, **Fragment**, etc.

 ## Installation